UTS-RI/VDB_GPDF/README.md

 VDB_GPDF can work with depth cameras and LiDAR datasets.
 It is tested using the [Cow and Lady](https://projects.asl.ethz.ch/datasets/doku.php?id=iros2017/), [Kitti](https://www.cvlibs.net/datasets/kitti/eval_odometry.php), [Newer College](https://ori-drs.github.io/newer-college-dataset/), [Mai City](https://www.ipb.uni-bonn.de/data/mai-city-dataset/index.html) datasets.
 You can modify the parameters in roslaunch, and config yamls to work with your own dataset.
 To run it with a live sensor, please disable the data_buf in yaml.

-Temporary [link](https://studentutsedu-my.sharepoint.com/:f:/g/personal/lan_wu-2_uts_edu_au/ErIMhH3OdDFDqeBdsA85S30Bf9tlajX_SXdK44P8t3i4jw?e=pvPzP6) for a section of the Cow and Lady dataset and the newer college quad dataset for you to try quickly.
+Temporary [link](https://studentutsedu-my.sharepoint.com/:f:/g/personal/lan_wu-2_uts_edu_au/ErIMhH3OdDFDqeBdsA85S30Bf9tlajX_SXdK44P8t3i4jw?e=pvPzP6) for a section of the Cow and Lady dataset (converted_ros2_bag.zip) for you to try quickly with ros2.

 # Run